pteich/usbsymbolreader/README.md

 No drivers are needed for symbol scanners.
 It's tested with Zebra DS3678 scanner.

 While running it detects new devices or detached devices.
-It connects to the frist symbol scanner found.
+It connects to the first symbol scanner found.